-Looking for the perfect vacation itinerary for Malaysia?
+Looking for the perfect two-week itinerary for Malaysia?

 I’ve spent quite a lot of time traveling through Malaysia, and I think it’s the most underrated destination in South-East Asia.
 There’s an amazing capital city, gorgeous landscapes, and pristine islands.
 The food is delicious, the transportation is comfortable, and I’ve found the locals to be incredibly kind and hospitable.
 While two weeks in Malaysia isn’t quite enough time to see everything, you’ll still have plenty of time to have an incredible tour through the country